 See our Congressional Contact List HERE

-For over 15 years, AFHA has worked for conservation and community
+For over 15 years, the AFHA worked for conservation and community

 development in our 18-county region.
-AFHA conserves, develops, interprets and
+AFHA conserved, developed, interpreted and

 benefiting communities and the environment throughout the highlands of West